alibi online

 Cuisine: Japanese, Sushi, Asian

-The lunch menu at contemporary Crazy Fish is accessible and affordably priced, with selections like the teriyaki salmon lunch box ($6.95): salmon served with miso soup, rice, salad or stir-fried vegetables.
-Other options include calamari salad ($6.25) and a barbecued eel bowl ($7.25).
-At dinner, the menu is more exciting but not much more expensive.
-A starter of edamame will run you $3.50 and creamy Asian mushroom udon pasta is $10.50.
-There's also a full sushi bar.
-(Alibi Staff, August 11, 2010)
+The lunch menu at contemporary Crazy Fish is accessible and affordably priced with selections from a full sushi bar (other options include calamari salad and a barbecued eel bowl).
+At dinner, the menu is more exciting but not that much more expensive.
+The spicy udon noodles are transportive.

 Meals Served: BreakfastLunchDinner